Rafael-BL/lttng-dynamic-instrumentation/README.md

 };
 </pre>

 This structure represents a tracepoint.
-At the moment, we are intereseted in its name, its number of field and to its array of field descriptions.
+At the moment, we are interested in its name, its number of field and to its array of field descriptions.
 <pre>
 struct lttng_event_desc {
 	const char *name;